 Twenty-two years of life now, drowned in a few minutes and that was all.
 The end.

-This fictional short story in three parts by Lu Anne, is about the long-now present but currently much more acute worldwide immigration and refugee crisis.
-It addresses, through bold, realist narrative blended with satire, the plight suffered by the people forced to abandon their countries just to keep living, while refuelling the engines of developed (or not) capitalist economies.
-It concentrates on aspects of the three principal actors concerned: the state and its power, the rich and their directives, the refugee, his hopes and ordeal.
+This fictional short story in three parts by Lu Anne, is about the long-now present, but currently much more acute, worldwide immigration and refugee crisis.
+It addresses, through bold, realist narrative blended with satire, the plight suffered by the people forced to abandon their countries just to keep living, while they refuel the engines of developed (or not) capitalist economies.
+It concentrates on ‘invisible’ aspects of the background of the three principal actors concerned: the state and its power, the rich and their directives, the refugee, his hopes and ordeal.